walkerkaiman/Blob-OSC/README.md

 Choose which blob data to send:

 **Center (cx, cy)**
-- Blob center point coordinates
+- Blob center point coordinates (centroid of the actual shape)
-- Most commonly used for position tracking
+- Most commonly used for smooth motion tracking
+- Better for following object movement and cursor control

 **Position (x, y)**
-- Top-left corner of bounding box
+- Top-left corner of bounding box rectangle
-- Useful for precise object positioning
+- Useful for precise object positioning and UI element placement
+- More predictable for rectangular layouts and anchoring

 **Size (w, h)**
 - Width and height of bounding box